DataScience-Lab-Yonsei/25-2_DSL_Modeling_NLP2_HospitalAgent/README.md

 # 25-2_DSL_Modeling_NLP2_HospitalAgent

-# SCOPE: Slice-COnsistent PET Reconstruction with 2D BBDM
+# SCOPE: Hospital Reservation System with Multi-Agent Orchestration

 > This project was conducted by the **Natural Language Processing Team 2** as part of the 2025 Fall modeling project at [**Data Science Lab, Yonsei University**](https://github.com/DataScience-Lab-Yonsei).